americocunhajr/americocunhajr.github.io/_pages/software.md

 ## 🛠️ Computational Tools & Software

-Below is a collection of **software packages** I have developed or contributed to.
-These tools serve various applications, including **nonlinear dynamics, epidemic modeling, uncertainty quantification, and machine learning**.
+Below is a collection of software packages I have developed or contributed to.
+These tools serve various applications in nonlinear dynamics, energy harvesting, epidemic modeling, uncertainty quantification, machine learning, etc.

 ---